The Skeptics Society: Skeptic Magazine

 The Skeptics Society publishes Skeptic magazine, a quarterly magazine that examines fringe science and paranormal claims, available by subscription or on major newsstands in the U.S. and Canada.
 Its cover stories have included examination of alleged UFOs in religious icons, theories of the likelihood of artificial intelligence, and tributes to its role models such as Isaac Asimov and Ernst Mayr.
 Some editions feature special sections devoted to a particular topic or theme that is examined through multiple articles by different authors, such as intelligent design and alternative medicine.
 The Skeptics Society also publishes eSkeptic, a weekly email newsletter on skeptical topics.
 The society hosts a website with information on skepticism-related topics and provides information to the media about such topics.

 Junior Skeptic

 Bound into most issues is a 10-page young-readers' section called Junior Skeptic which first appeared in 2000 in volume 6, #2 of Skeptic magazine.
 Junior Skeptic focuses on one topic, or provides practical instruction written and illustrated in a style more appealing to children.

-The editor of Junior Skeptic is Daniel Loxton, who writes and illustrates most issues.
+The editor of Junior Skeptic was Daniel Loxton, who writes and illustrates most issues.
+The section stopped appearing in 2021 following the death of Skeptic co-founder Pat Linse.